 (Example of a frosted (right) and non-frosted (left) bulb)

-• Task-Oriented Lighting – can be used in warehouses to help illuminate merchandise, work areas, store entrances, etc.
+Task-Oriented Lighting: – Task-oriented lighting is used in warehouses to help illuminate merchandise, work areas, or store entrances.

 Accent Lighting: –This lighting practice is ideal for display cases, being placed above windows, and creating an eye-catching effect for specific areas in retail stores.

 Before the installation of any lighting, it is imperative to be sure that you know what beam angle and how many lumens are needed.
 These aspects will be contingent upon the square footage being covered and the height of the ceiling.